NoCtrlZ/goshimmer/plugins/qnode/model/value/README.md

 3. group inputs by addresses
 4. produce signature for each address

+Result is a deterministic order of signatures

 #### Validation of the transfer
 For an UTXO transfer to be correct the sum of input balances must be equal to the sum of output balances.
 Balances of outputs are in the transaction.

-Balances of inputs must be collected via output database using outputs references in the inouts.
+Balances of inputs must be collected via output database using outputs references in the inputs.

 #### Determinism

-Result is deterministic order if inputs, outputs and signatures.
+Result is deterministic order of inputs, outputs and signatures within the transaction.

-No need for Go maps and more complicated to overcome non-deterministic order of iteration along the Go map.
+No need for Go maps and more complicated structures to solve a problem with non-deterministic order of iteration along Go maps.

+Almost 2 times less bytes needed for inputs -> significantly smaller value transactions